 - Secondary trading continued to firm this week despite volatility in equity markets and outflows in high yield.
 A handful of issuers experienced notable price gains after posting positive news/earnings.

 - On the demand front, two CLOs priced, bringing YTD levels to roughly $49 billion.
 Outflows from loan mutual funds/ETFs totaled $417 million for the five business days ended September 9.

-- There were no defaults in the Index during the week.
+- There was one default in the Index during the week (iQor; Services & Leasing sector).

 Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index.

 In August, macro conditions continued to stabilize, leading to another round of gains for broad financial markets, loans included.
 The Index returned 1.49% for the month, marking the fifth consecutive positive monthly reading for the asset class.
 As loan prices pushed higher in the secondary market, the weighted average Index bid price gained 121 basis points, closing out the month at 92.85, the highest since March 8th.